Chukwuebukaoguejiofo/Programming_cheat_sheets/javascript/angular/angular_js_example_2006/read_me.txt

 	- set $scope.foo inside and outside a $http.get() function
 	- use $http inside a cunction
 	- dont pass a $scope to a factory

+	- to separate out your files, you should wrap them in a closure, and use the following notation: angular.module('myApp')
+			.controller('FooCtrl', function(){ ... });